Former Canadian Prime Minister Echoes Rashida Tlaib, Calls Trump A ‘Motherf***er’

 President Donald Trump has been subject to all sorts of commentary from people all over the world.
-Recently there has been one particular expletive tied to his name, and after originating with freshman Rep. Rashida Tlaib shortly after being sworn into Congress on Thursday, Huffington Post reported the curse word has now been echoed by former Canadian Prime Minister Kim Campbell.
+Recently, there has been one particular expletive tied to his name — and after Rep. Rashida Tlaib’s cursing of Trump shortly after being sworn into Congress on Thursday, Huffington Post reported that the same curse word has now been echoed by former Canadian Prime Minister Kim Campbell.

-Taking to her Twitter account on Saturday, January 5, Campbell decided to comment on another tweet originally from the account of political news website Politico.
-The social media post included a short video clip of a reporter asking President Trump about any sort of safety net in place for the hundreds of thousands of government workers that are now going into their third week without pay amid the current partial government shutdown.
+Taking to her Twitter account on Saturday, January 5, Campbell decided to comment on another tweet — a post originally made from the account of political news website Politico.
+The social media post included a short video clip of a reporter asking President Trump about any sort of safety net being put in place for the hundreds of thousands of government workers going without pay amid the current partial government shutdown.

-Trump’s responded to the reporter by explaining that the safety net was the physical border wall along the U.S.-Mexico border itself–the very one that is the root of the government’s current situation.
-This prompted the former Prime Minister to give her own response to the whole exchange, and in a since-deleted profane tweet, wrote that Trump “really IS a mother**ker!”
+Trump responded to the reporter by explaining that the safety net was the physical border wall along the U.S.-Mexico border itself — the very issue debated between Democrats and Republicans leading to the ongoing partial shutdown.
+This prompted the former prime minister to give her own response to the whole exchange.
+Kim Campbell — in a since-deleted profane tweet — wrote that Trump “really IS a mother**ker!”

-Her tweet echoed a similar phrase from the newly elected Michigan Rep. Rashida Tlaib, who, shortly after being sworn into Congress on Thursday, January 3, told the crowd at an event hosted by progressive advocacy group MoveOn a story about a comment from her 13-year-old son.
+Her tweet echoed a similar phrase coming from the newly elected Michigan Rep. Rashida Tlaib, who — shortly after being sworn to serve in Congress on Thursday, January 3 — told the crowd a story concerning a comment from her 13-year-old son.

 “And when your son looks at you and says, ‘Mama, look, you won.
-Bullies don’t win.
+Bullies don’t win.’
 And I say, ‘Baby, they don’t.’
-Because we’re gonna go in there and we’re gonna impeach the motherf***er,” she said in the now viral moment of her speech, which drew huge cheers from her audience.
+Because we’re gonna go in there and we’re gonna impeach the motherf***er,” Tlaib said during her speech, which drew huge cheers from her audience.

 Former PM Kim Campbell calls Trump expletive on Twitter https://t.co/6jwf7hvMb9